 If you have a legitimate reason why you didn’t file a return in a previous year, you might be able to avoid some penalties.
 Avoid making poor excuses for not filing, because the IRS has probably heard them all.
 Your best strategy might be to fall on your sword, admit your wrongdoing and correct the mistake by filing now.

 Get on top of your taxes as soon as you can, because they won’t go away.
-Following these tips will help make tax filing easier and help you get a jump start on next year.
+Following these last-minute tax tips for late filers will help make tax filing easier and help you get a jump on next year.